adelakrompova/english-for-designers/04-case-study/index.md

 ![process](process.jpg)

-I redraw his portrait and in the backgroung I added the curtain like hint on my beloved Jara Cimrman theatre.
+I redraw his portrait and in the background I added shades of brown in the shape of rays, in the sense of theater lights; then I added the curtain like hint on my beloved Jara Cimrman theatre.
+I wanted the illustration to have a pleasant and calm effect, so the colors in the background are in muted tones.

 ![done](done.jpg)